kr4cher/nextjs-ePortfolio/README.md

 # ePortfolio about Next.js

-In this repo you will find all documents and tutorials from my ePortfolio.
+In this repo you will find all documents and tutorials from my ePortfolio about Next.js and ZEIT Now.

 The PowerPoint slides can be found [here](./slides/ePortfolio-Next.js.pptx "ePortfolio-Next.js.pptx").